8VIM/8VIM/README.md

 ## Usability Guide

 So, what capablities does VIII have?
-Once you know how to type with this thing (Learn how to type with this original [8Pen-game App] (https://play.google.com/store/apps/details?id=com.eightpen.android.wordcup&hl=en), you must know the following
+Once you know how to type with this thing (Learn how to type with this original [8Pen-game App](https://play.google.com/store/apps/details?id=com.eightpen.android.wordcup&hl=en), you must know the following

 ##### Basic Needed Stuff